BenIlies/netsec-relay-server/README.md

 The following files make up the project:

 - `main.py`: Entry point for starting the relay server.
-- `config.ini`: Configuration file for the relay server settings.
+- `server.cfg`: Configuration file for the relay server settings.
 - `netsec`:
   - `__init__.py`: Contains utility functions for setting up logging and reading the configuration file.
   - `client.py`: Defines the `Client` class for managing client connections and request limits.
   - `relayserver.py`: Defines the `RelayServer` class for managing client connections and handling requests.
   - `sanitizer.py`: Contains the `Sanitizer` class for validating and sanitizing user inputs.
+  - `utils.py`: Contains the timeout decorator for enforcing function execution timeouts.

 ## Testing